jayjay0317/Hands-On-ML-Study/Chapter_09/README.md

 - What make neural networks overconfident even on wrong predictions?

 - how do we choose how many layers to reuse in transfer learning?

+- large neural networks rarely get stuck in local minima, and even when they do, these local optima are often almost as good as the global optimum.
+However, they can still get stuck on long plateaus for a long time.